apometta/project_euler_67/README.md

 ***

-The file p-67_triangle.txt contains the 1-- row tree.
+The file p-67_triangle.txt contains the 100 row triangle.
 The implementation file is maximum_path_sums_II.cpp.
 It was compiled on my system with: g++ -Wall -Wextra -std=gnu++11 maximum_path_sums_II.cpp -o maximum_path

 Implementation details are contained within the C++ file.
 Confirmation of the